Who is vying for your vote on Facebook? 4

 The Ferret looked at who is buying the most adverts on Facebook, which constituencies money is being poured into, and which parties are hoping paid posts will win votes.

-More than half of the ads were posted after the general election was called on 22 May.
+More than two thirds of ads were posted after the general election was called on 22 May.

-Labour ran more Meta ads than any other party, with a prominent spending surge since the start of the official election campaign.
-Labour has been focussing their ad spending on Scotland’s central belt constituencies, where the party is projected to win.
+Labour ran more Meta ads than any other party, and there’s been a prominent spending surge since the start of the official election campaign.
+Labour has been focussing its ad spending on Scotland’s central belt constituencies, where the party is projected to win.

-So far, 100 candidates in all but two constituencies have used social media advertising in 2024.
-Nine candidates, including six from the SNP have launched their ad campaigns on Meta in the last week.
+So far, 116 candidates in all but two constituencies have used social media advertising in 2024.
+Sixteen candidates, including six from the SNP and five from Alba have launched their ad campaigns on Meta in the last week.

 This article was amended at 2.38pm on 26 June 2024 to include details on data source.
 The following was added: “Spending information is not exact, but shows the cost of an ad as a range.”
 “Most of the ads were in the £0-99 range.
 A single ad can cost up to thousands of pounds, depending on the size of the audience and other factors.”